Earnings and employment from Pay As You Earn Real Time Information, UK: December 2025

 The industrial sectors in this bulletin are based on the UK Standard Industrial Classification (SIC) codes, as defined by the Office for National Statistics (ONS).
 These codes have been determined from both the most recent Inter-Departmental Business Register (IDBR) and data from Companies House for each Pay As You Earn (PAYE) enterprise.

 Large enterprises that cover multiple SIC codes are classified into a single SIC code based on the relative number of employees in each SIC code.
 Changes to the proportion of employees across SIC codes in large enterprises can result in the enterprise being reclassified to a different SIC code.
-To obtain the SIC code, we link to the most recent quarterly versions of the IDBR.
+To obtain the SIC code we link to the most recent quarterly versions of the IDBR.
 Once a year when we refresh data for the whole series, the IDBR link is refreshed using the most recent version available, and any reclassifications are then used for the entirety of the time series until the next year.
+This refresh was most recently completed ahead of the December 2025 publication.

 Imputation and revisions